Mercer County Commission

 The board reviewed the NDSU Extension Highlights.
 No further action was taken.

-Motion made by Commissioner Entze, second by Commissioner Scheurer to approve the July Recorder’s Fees in the amount of $6,095.00.
+Motion made by Commissioner Scheurer, second by Commissioner Murray to approve the September Recorder’s fees in the amount of $4,199.50 and the September Sheriff’s fees in the amount of $14,274.72.
 All members voted “Aye”, motion carried.

 The board reconvened at 10:00 AM.

-There being no further business, on motion duly made and second, the meeting was adjourned at 1:42 PM CST.
-The next special meeting of the commissioner will be September 19, 2016 at 9:00 AM CT in the courtroom of the Mercer County Courthouse.
-The next regular meeting of the commission will be September 21, 2016 at 9:00 AM CT in the courtroom of the Mercer County Courthouse, Stanton, North Dakota.
+There being no further business, on motion duly made and second, the meeting was adjourned at 11:42 AM CST.
+The next regular meeting of the commission will be November 2, 2016 at 9:00 AM CT in the courtroom of the Mercer County Courthouse, Stanton, North Dakota.

 Approved: William L. Tveit, Chairman